Expression For The Number Of Min

 Efficient code is crucial when dealing with large datasets or complex problems.
 Optimize your code to reduce execution time and memory usage.

 • Use Efficient Data Structures: Choose data structures that are well-suited for the operations you need to perform.
-For example, using a hash table can significantly speed up counting operations.
+As an example, using a hash table can significantly speed up counting operations.

 • Avoid Unnecessary Computations: Eliminate redundant calculations and operations that don't contribute to the final result.